What is an electrophysiology study?

 creates the heartbeat, or heart rhythm.

-During an EP study, your doctor inserts small, thin wire electrodes into a vein in
+During an EP study, your healthcare provider inserts small, thin wire electrodes into

-the groin (or neck, in some cases).
-He or she will then thread the wire electrodes
+a vein in the groin (or neck, in some cases).
+Your provider then threads the wire

-through the vein and into the heart.
-To do this, he or she uses a special type of
+electrodes through the vein and into the heart.
+To do this, your provider uses a special

-X-ray “movie,” called fluoroscopy.
-Once in the heart, the electrodes measures the
+type of live X-ray “movie,” called fluoroscopy.
+Once in the heart, the electrodes

-heart’s electrical signals.
-Electrical signals are also sent through the electrodes
+measure the heart’s electrical signals.
+Electrical signals are also sent through the

-to stimulate the heart tissue to try to cause the abnormal heart rhythm.
-This is done
+electrodes to stimulate the heart tissue to try to cause the abnormal heart rhythm.

-so that it can be evaluated and its cause can be found.
-It may also be done to help
+This is done so that it can be evaluated and its cause can be found.
+It may also be

 During the EP study, specialists in heart rhythms or an electrophysiology specialist